Skip to main content

 Katherine Dunn

-Katherine Dunn is the author of GEEK LOVE, which was a finalist for the National Book Award and the Bram Stoker Prize, as well as the novels ATTIC, TRUCK, ONE-RING CIRCUS and ON CUSSING.
-She was an award-winning boxing journalist whose work appeared in Esquire, KO Magazine, The New York Times Sunday Magazine, Playboy, The Ring, Sports Illustrated and Vogue.
-In 2004, Dunn and photographer Jim Lommasson won the Lange-Taylor Documentary Prize for their work on the book SHADOW BOXERS.
-She died in 2016.
+Katherine Dunn (1945–2016) is the author of GEEK LOVE, which was a finalist for the National Book Award and the Bram Stoker Award, as well as the novels TOAD, ATTIC AND TRUCK.
+She was an award-winning boxing journalist whose work appeared in Esquire, KO Magazine, The New York Times Magazine, Playboy, The Ring, Sports Illustrated and Vogue.
+Her writing on boxing is collected in ONE RING CIRCUS.
+In 2004, Dunn and the photographer Jim Lommasson won the Dorothea Lange–Paul Taylor Prize for their work on the book SHADOW BOXERS.
+Dunn died in 2016.

 Katherine Dunn